devops329/devops/instruction/playwright/playwright.md

 npx playwright test --ui
 ```

 This opens up a window that shows all the tests found in the `tests` directory and allows you to interactively execute them and review the results.
-This includes a time lapse overview of what the browser was doing while it executed and the ability to see the state of the browser during each step of the test.
+This includes a time-lapse overview of what the browser was doing while it executed and the ability to see the state of the browser during each step of the test.

 > ![Playwright UI](playwrightUi.gif)